OpenCTI-Platform/docs/docs/deployment/installation.md

 The application is just a NodeJS process, the creation of the database schema and the migration will be done at starting.

-> Please verify that yarn version is greater than 4 and node version is greater than v19.
+> Please verify that yarn version is greater than 4 and node version is greater or equals to v19.
 > Please note that some Node.js version are outdated in linux package manager, you can download a recent one in https://nodejs.org/en/download or alternatively nvm can help to chose a recent version of Node.js https://github.com/nvm-sh/nvm

 ```bash